 Okinawa also has cool, unique, beautiful cultures.
 It is popular as a resort island with beautiful beaches.
 You’ll enjoy and learn a lot if you add Okinawa on your travel schedule.

-Part 4: Tips of Tokyo National Museum from a Local
+Part 4: Travel Tips of Tokyo National Museum from a Local

 It’s a quiet balcony of stone and you’ll explore the view of a Japanese garden and the building itself.